hotlib/resourceManager/README.md

 ## Glossary

-* Telemetry - tracing data streaming
+* Telemetry - tracing data streaming.
+Not used in RM
-* Policy - RBAC control over entity CRUD operations.
+* Privacy/Policy - RBAC control over entity CRUD operations.
 Defined as part of ent.go schema
 * Hook - Custom code invoked when interacting ent.go entity.
 Not used in RM
-* Features -
+* Features - Special tags coming as HTTP headers that can grant additional permissions to users ?
+Not used in RM
 * Directive - Custom extension to graphql schema for graphqlgen framework.
 Needs to be defined in the schema and implemented as go code.
 Example: IntRange restriction directive.
+Not used yet
 * Actions -
 * Triggers -
+* Events -
+* Jobs -
+* Exporter - batch export/import of data (CSV).
+Not used in RM

 ## Features
 List of important features of resource manager